 Georgina Keatley – Co-founder and CEO: Georgina has been working with former offenders since 1997.
 For many years she worked for the Foundation Training Company (FTC) initially as a tutor, working with female prisoners teaching life skills, citizenship, literacy and numeracy.
 She was promoted to manager and initially ran the FTC project at HMP Highpoint, then at HMP Edmunds Hill (as it was called at that time).
 She set up and ran FTC’s community project in Hackney, working with offenders and ex-offenders.
 After this, she worked for the London Borough of Newham as a key worker, which involved intensive outreach work with people newly released from prison and their families.
 She then worked for hyh, a young people’s homeless charity, as an AIM worker (advice, information and mediation) and worked with young people who were homeless or at risk at homelessness during the early crisis stages.
 After that she worked for the Prison Reform Trust, a campaigning organisation, as an advice and information officer.
-She has also run a family farming business for four years on a part time basis.
 She has a BA and an MA, both from the University of East Anglia and a teaching qualification.
 Georgina is a fellow of the School for Social Entrepreneurs.